Troy Bell

 Troy Delvon Bell (born November 10, 1980) is an American former professional basketball player in the National Basketball Association (NBA) and other leagues mostly in Europe.
 He is also a R&B producer.
 He was an All-American college player at Boston College and finished as one of the greatest players in the program's history.

-High school career
+Early life

 Bell played high school basketball at the Academy of Holy Angels in Richfield, Minnesota.
 He was a 4-year letter winner, and Mr. Basketball finalist in Minnesota.
-In his senior season, he averaged 39.5 points, 6.0 rebounds and 4.0 assists and led the state of Minnesota in scoring.
+In his senior season, he averaged 35.9 points, 6.0 rebounds and 4.0 assists and led the state of Minnesota in scoring.
 He captured the Missota Conference Player of the Year honors as a senior.
 In his senior season, his season high in scoring was 47 points, his season low in scoring was 24 points.
 He scored 45 points in a win over Minnehaha Academy (Dec.
 1998).
 Bell served as team captain as a junior and senior.
 He finished his school career at Holy Angels as the career scoring leader with 2,491 points (in 97 games).
 In the state of Minnesota, he ranks fourth on the state's career scoring list.